-SSON 1: INTRODUCTION TO FOOD SECURITY

-You and your group are representatives of the following country
+LESSON 1: INTRODUCTION TO FOOD SECURITY You and your group are representatives of the following country

+Fallow country representatives

-Fellow country representatives With your smaller team of country representatives, collect background information about your country:
+ow country representativesh your smaller team of country representatives, collect background information about your country:

 1. Annual rainfall

 2. Current population size

 3. Land area

 4. Population density (people per square kilometer)

 5. Population growth rate

 6. Exports (price and main materials)

 7. Imports (price and main materials)

 8. Per capita income

 9. Political issues

 10. Cultural and/or religious notes

-Main transportation and any difficulties
+11. Main transportation and any difficulties

-Land use
+12. Land use

-Water resources and use for agriculture
+13 Water resources and use for agriculture

-Fertilizers (use, import/export)
+1/1 Fertilizers (use, import/export)

-14. refulzers (use, import/export)

-15. Current environmental issues
+15 Current environmental issues

-10. Staple food crop and dietary preferences
+15. Staple food crop and dietary preferences

+10. Stable flood crop and detaily preferences

-17. Primary crop production
+1/.
+Primary crop production

 18. Primary type of farming

 Land area dedicated to growing crops (compared to other land use)

-20. Biomes
+Biomes

 Climate

 22. Other notes:

 LESSON 2: CRITICALLY EVALUATING FOOD PRODUCTION TECHNIQUES

 1. You just investigated various strategies for growing food.
 Based on your country's demographics and needs, which growing technique

-1. would you choose?
+• • would you choose?
 Justify your answer.
 Questions to consider: does the system rely on resources that are limited?
 How does the system

 deliver food to people?

-deliver rood to people:
+deliver rood to people.

 2. Where and how will the system be used?
 Are their limited resources such as water or adequate healthy soils?
 Explain your answer.

+۷. where and now will the system be used?
+Are their limited resources such as water or adequate nearthly solis?
+Explain your answer.

+LECCON 2, WHO CARECOCTAVEHOLDERS

 LES SSON 3: WHO CARES?
 STAKEHOLDERS!

 1. Which stakeholder are you representing?

-2. As a stakeholder, you care about the outcome of the decision to solve the food security crisis in your country as it will affect you in a number of ways.
+2. As a stakeholder, you care about the outcome of the decision to solve the food security crisis in your country as it will affect you in a

+number of ways.
 Do you believe we can simply grow more food to solve this issue in your country?
 Explain.